Integrating and using experiments

 When you are using the Synchronous solution, you will see a warning in the browser console like this:

-which, unfortunately, always results in this warning.
+This warning is expected and nothing to worry about.
+It occurs because the integration snippet uses document.write to write a synchronous (blocking) JavaScript script to the webpage to block the rendering until the Experiments are downloaded and loaded.
+Currently, the only way to do this in JavaScript is to use document.write which, unfortunately, always results in this warning.
 But don't worry, this solution is used only if the service worker is available (otherwise it switches to the Asynchronous mode).
-The service worker makes sure that the request does not take longer than the time limit configured by new_experiments.timeout
+The service worker makes sure that the request doesn't take longer than the time limit configured by new_experiments.timeout (4 seconds by default) and therefore your website won't get blocked infinitely.

-Recommendations via Experiments
+Recommendations via experiments